MennaReda2005/Hypertension-medical-rag2/README.md

    ↓
 Grounded Answer

-This architecture improves the ability to keep generated responses aligned with the project's available medical knowledge.
+This architecture helps keep responses aligned with the project's available medical knowledge.

 ---

 🔒 Medical Safety

-This project is an educational and research-oriented AI system and is not intended to replace professional medical advice, diagnosis, or treatment.
+This project is an educational and research-oriented AI system.

+It is not intended to replace professional medical advice, diagnosis, or treatment.

 The system should be used as an information-support tool rather than as a clinical decision-making system.